-If you’re considering moving to Dubai, you might have thought “I’ll figure it out when I’m there”.
+If you’re considering moving to Dubai in 2020, you might have thought “I’ll figure it out when I’m there”.

 While it’s a positive way of thinking, life isn’t made of rainbows and butterflies here.

 But wait!
 Don’t get it all black or white.